booqoffsky/neo4j-python-migrations/README.md

 ### Cypher
 Just create a Cypher file with your custom script, for example `./migrations/V0001__initial.cypher`:
 ```
-CREATE CONSTRAINT UniqueAuthor IF NOT EXISTS ON (a:AUTHOR) ASSERT a.uuid IS UNIQUE;
+CREATE CONSTRAINT UniqueAuthor IF NOT EXISTS FOR (a:AUTHOR) REQUIRE a.uuid IS UNIQUE;
 CREATE INDEX author_uuid_index IF NOT EXISTS FOR (a:AUTHOR) ON (a.uuid);
 ```
 This script will be executed within a single transaction.